ncatlab/nlab-content/pages/1/5/1/1/1151/content.md

   * K-theory is cohomology with coefficients in the [[K-theory spectrum]]

-  * elliptic cohomology is somehow subsumes by cohomology with coefficients in [[tmf]].
+  * elliptic cohomology is somehow subsumed by cohomology with coefficients in [[tmf]].

 > some left-over material, to be merged...